-Cold symptoms usually begin with a sore throat that does not last for more than 2 days, while other symptoms such as runny nose, congestion and cough are present by the fourth or fifth day.
+Cold symptoms usually begin with a sore throat that does not last for more than two days, while other symptoms such as runny nose, congestion and cough are present by the fourth or fifth day.
 These symptoms usually last around a week.
 With a flu however, the symptoms are more severe and come on very quickly.
 These symptoms usually include sore throat, fever, muscle aches and pains, headache, cough and congestion.
-These symptoms can last up to 5 days, but possibly longer.
+These symptoms can last up to five days, but possibly longer.

 Being prepared for cold/flu season and ensuring your medicine cabinet is stocked with natural therapies, that combat a cold or flu, for when you actually get sick, is paramount.
 Having acute acting cold/flu remedies that reduce symptoms and reduce duration is important.
 Many natural health ingredients support the immune system to reduce the prevalence and severity of a cold or flu.
 Unfortunately, they have not been studied in terms of their effectiveness at acutely combating the cold or flu.

 One of these acute acting remedies that should be stocked in your medicine cabinet, is Andrographis, an herb native to India and Sri Lanka.
 It was widely used in Southeastern Asia, before antibiotics were discovered.
 Some people claim andrographis stopped the 1919 flu epidemic in India, although this has not been proven.

 A trial of 208 men and women (with upper respiratory tract infections) were given 60mg of Andrographis or a placebo per day.
 Following just two days of supplementation, symptoms of sore throat, fatigue, sleep disturbance and nasal secretions were significantly improved with Andrographis supplementation.